MeenzPs/Flask-Redis-CeleryAPI/README.md

 # Flask-Redis-CeleryAPI
-API hosted through Python- Flask API where we queue the incoming request through redis and generate reports through celery tasks.
+API hosted through Python- Flask where we queue the incoming request through redis and generate reports through celery tasks.